landgraf-dev/aws-sdk-delphi-samples/README.md

-# aws-sdk-delphi-samples
+# Sample projects using AWS SDK for Delphi

-Sample projects using AWS (Amazon Web Services) SDK for Delphi
+This repository contains sample Delphi projects using [**AWS SDK for Delphi**](https://github.com/landgraf-dev/aws-sdk-delphi).
+Several Amazon Web Services are used, like AWS Polly, AWS Translate, AWS Lex, among others.